 Incision wounds normally take about 10 days to heal but this can depend greatly on the type of surgery that was performed (arthroscopic vs open surgery).
 Most patients find significant improvement from about 6 to 12 weeks after the surgery.
 There are times, of course, where the area will become quite sore then go away again - this is often due to movement and stresses put on the post surgical area.*

 (*"Trochanteric Bursitis Surgery Sydney NSW | Hip Injury Treatment Darlinghurst."
 Hipandkneesurgery.com.au.
 N. p., 2018.
 Web.
 18 Oct.
 2018.)

 In most cases, a new bursa will grow back within a couple weeks after a bursectomy.
 The new bursa will most likely be healthy and will not have the pain and inflammation that may have been experienced with the removed bursa.

 What Happens After Surgery is Done?

-Ask any doctor and they'll tell you that the success of your surgery depends on your level of dedication to regular at home care of your bursa injury.
-Most of our bursitis post-op clients have treated themselves successfully through regular use of a Cold Compress or Ice Pack and the T•Shellz Wrap® at home, in combination with their physical therapy sessions.
+Ask any doctor and they'll tell you that the success of your surgery depends on your level of dedication to regular, at-home care of the area during your recovery.
+Nearly all of our bursitis post-op clients have achieved a successful recovery through regular use of a Cold Compress or Ice Pack and the T•Shellz Wrap® at home, in combination with their physical therapy sessions.

 Getting Started with Bursectomy Post-Operative Rehabilitation